The dos and don'ts of brand repositioning

-Just like starting a business from scratch, brand repositioning takes thorough research, patience and a strategy.
-There’s likely a lot riding on this transformation, so take the time to do a thorough audit of your current business and ask yourself the hard questions:
+Just like starting a business from scratch, brand repositioning takes thorough research, patience and a marketing strategy.
+There's likely to be a lot riding on this transformation, so take the time to do a thorough audit of your current business and ask yourself the hard questions:

 Once you have a thorough understanding of the inner workings of your business, you're likely better placed to improve it.

-Watching your competitors soar could have been the reason you’re now considering a brand reposition.
-Take a look at how they’re succeeding where you aren’t.
+Watching your competitors soar could have been the reason you're now considering a brand reposition.
+Take a look at how they're succeeding where you aren't.
 What tactics are they using to bring in customers?
 What technology solutions or cost-cutting strategies are they using to reduce their overheads?
-You can also look at what they are doing wrong – this can help you avoid some of the common pitfalls of doing business.
+You can also look at what they’re doing wrong, which can help you identify and avoid some of the common pitfalls of doing business yourself.

 Your brand reposition might take anywhere from days to weeks to months – or even years.
 For you, the changes might have been under way for a long time, but your prospects have not been on that journey with you, so it might take them longer to catch on.

 You can help by educating them on the changes that you've made.
 So, once you've embarked on this voyage, it's important to stay the course and be committed and invested in the change.

 Whether you're changing your company's identity, products, services, target audience or value proposition, part of the aim of your marketing will be to change customer perception about your business to reflect its new brand positioning.
 Therefore, a thorough review of both messages and mediums should be carried out as part of your positioning strategy.